FA-25-mixed-reality-production-support/.github/profile/README.md

 The goal of the Ferienakademie 2025 is to develop a flexible application which visualizes work instructions.
 _Input_: Textual instructions, 3D data, construction data, component plan
-_Output_: Video, cinematics model for AR & VR applications
+_Output_: Video, cinematics model for Augmented & Virtual Reality applications
-The goal is to flexibly generate a visualized output form based on the given inputs and an appropriate GenAI solution to enable industry 5.0 guidance in real world troubleshooting scenarios and manual work in production environments.
+The goal is to flexibly generate a visualized output form based on the given inputs and an appropriate generative Artificial Intelligence solution to enable industry 5.0 guidance in real world troubleshooting scenarios and manual work in production environments.

 ## Course description